Invariants and Home Spaces in Transition Systems and Petri Nets: Generating sets and minimality

 The notion of the generating set is strongly related to algebraic concepts especially when it is finite.
-Let's consider $\mathcal{G}$ a finite generating set of $\mathcal{F^{+}}$ such that $\mathcal{G} = \{g_1,...g_k\}$, the following definitions can be recalled.
+Let's consider $\mathcal{G}$ a finite generating set of $\mathcal{F^{+}}$ such that $\mathcal{G} = \{g_1,...g_k\}$, the following mathematical definitions can be recalled and contribute to exemplify the care that must be taken with this notion.

 \textbf{-}If $\mathcal{G}$ is a generating set over $\mathbb{N}$ then